karmada-io/community/cncf_process/2022_karmada_annual/2022-karmada-annual.md

 * Number of commits increased from **300+ to 1,500+**
 * Number of PR reviewers increased to **100+**

-Specific devStats can be found [here](https://karmada.devstats.cncf.io/d/8/dashboards?orgId=1&refresh=15m).
+Specific devStats can be found at: https://karmada.devstats.cncf.io/d/8/dashboards?orgId=1&refresh=15m.

 ## Robust Developer Ecosystem